 I happily stumbled upon this place on my very first morning in Cuenca.
 They have a wide variety of breakfast meals to choose from, each fit for a king.
 Ranging from $2-$4.50 USD, each breakfast meal is nearly enough for two people.
 I ordered the Desayuno Continental on my first day and never looked back, ordering it daily until I was due to return to Quito.
 For $3.50, I got a coffee, fresh juice, eggs, pan del dia, and a large portion of local, fresh fruits.
 It was superb, and perfect to give me enough energy to sightsee for hours on end.

-While Marc isn’t currently offering this Airbnb experience, there are a number of other guided tours to Cajas National Park available.
+There are a number of guided tours to Cajas National Park available.
 You can also hike Cajas on your own.
 Entrance to the park is free.

 There are tons of covered markets located throughout Cuenca, but by far the biggest market with the most offerings is Mercado 10 de Agosto.
 You can find expected staples such as fresh produce, herbs, more meat than you can imagine, and local spices.
 However, you can find some much more interesting offerings here as well.
 On Tuesdays and Fridays you can get a traditional cleansing from Limpia women, if you are in need of good fortune, love, or money (who isn’t?).
 People from all walks of life come for the cleansings.
 From businessmen to indigenous teenagers (and of course, gringos), but pregnant women seem to dominate.
 The market is so big and has so many vendors that you have to explore the surrounding streets outside as well, as the vendors tend to overflow on particularly busy days.
 If you like sour things, try some Super Hiper Acido candy, a local candy from Ecuador.